mandober/debrief.cs/cs.glossary.md

 ## Invariant
 An invariant is a condition that can be relied upon to be true during execution of a program, or during some portion of it.
 It is a logical assertion that is held to always be true during a certain phase of execution.
 For example, a loop invariant is a condition that is true at the beginning and end of every execution of a loop.

+## In-order Execution
+A model of execution where the instructions are executed in order of submission, with each command running to completion before the next one begins.

 ## Jump
 A jump transfers the control of execution to another location in the program, normally used to handle some particular situtation.
 A *local jump* is a jump within the same functoon.
 A *relative jump* is an unconditional jump to a label.

 ## Link-time optimization
 Link-time optimization (LTO)